4 min read

 Direct Debit Requests through GoCardless

-With GoCardless, your customers can easily create new requests online.
+With GoCardless, your customers can easily create new Direct Debit Requests online.
 This includes the following benefits:

 Optimised customer setup flow, with simple online payment pages which you can brand according to your business needs